ddeveloper72/mongodb/README.md

 The Learning Outcomes Are:

-1 The Twitter API Introcreating a MongoDB database in the cloud
+1 Setting up a MongoDB database in the cloud

    * Register and account with [mLab](https://mlab.com/),
    * Creating a test database

-2 Twitter API Accessusing MongoDB command line tools to manipulate data
+2 Accessing MongoDB command line tools to manipulate data

    * Connect using the mongo shell